null

 Has It Been Raining?

 It's a beautiful morning after a long rainy spell.
-You step outside to check out the yard and there they are: Mushrooms have mushroomed overnight.
+You step outside to check out the yard and there they are: mushrooms have mushroomed overnight.
 They're under the shrubs.
 They're over by the tree.
 They're even smack dab in the middle of the yard.
 What causes the mysterious—and frustrating—appearance of these strange growths?
 You can blame it on the right mix of moisture, shade or cloudy weather, and rich, organic material in the soil.
 When those elements combine, it's mushroom time.

 What Are Mushrooms?

 Mushrooms are fungi, or rather, the reproductive part of fungi that live in the soil.
 Most of the time, the fungi just stay hidden, breaking down organic material.
 But when conditions are right, they burst forth, like desert flowers blooming after a rain.
 Mushrooms spread spores into the air and then go away when the sun comes out or the soil dries up.

-You can keep mushrooms from appearing as frequently by changing the conditions in your yard.
-Here's how.
+Decrease Shade in Problem Areas.
 Since mushrooms like shade, trim back or thin out branches on nearby trees or shrubs.
 Extra sunshine helps keep mushrooms in check.

+Minimize Debris Like Old Trees and Pet Waste.
 If you have an area where a tree used to stand, even if the stump is gone, the dead roots underground may encourage mushroom growth.
 If the stump is still there, you can have it removed.
 If it's gone, just keep the area well raked and aerated to improve drainage.
 It also helps to frequently clean up after your pet.
 Animal waste left on the lawn can also bring out mushrooms.

+Know That Mushrooms Aren't All Bad.
 If you have mushrooms, look on the bright side.
 Mushrooms are an indication that your yard has a lot of organic material in the soil.
 Mushrooms help break down that organic material and make your soil more productive.
 If your shade and drainage aren't real problems, you can always just knock the offending mushrooms over and wait for the sun to come out.

 Recommended Articles